 Viral Hepatitis

 Although non-A–E hepatitis is most often acute, it can become chronic.

-Hepatitis A and hepatitis E typically spread through contact with food or water that has been contaminated by an infected person’s stool.
+Hepatitis A and hepatitis E typically spread through contact with food or water that an infected person’s stool has contaminated.
 People may also get hepatitis E by eating undercooked pork, deer, or shellfish.
-Hepatitis B-C, and hepatitis D spread through contact with an infected person’s blood.
+Hepatitis B-C and hepatitis D spread through contact with an infected person’s blood.
 Hepatitis B and D may also spread through contact with other body fluids.
 This contact can occur in many ways, including sharing drug needles or having unprotected sex.

 The hepatitis A and E viruses typically cause only acute, or short-term, infections.
-In an acute infection, your body is able to fight off the infection and the virus goes away.
+In an acute illness, your body can fight off the infection and the virus goes away.

+Viral Hepatitis